foundation/foundation-sites/CONTRIBUTING.md

 - **`develop`**: The developing branch used to prepare the next minor/major version.
 It always contains all the new features and bug fixes previously made, and constitutes the most up-to-date version of Foundation.
 Almost every pull request should be opened on this branch.
 When a new version is released, it is merged on `master`, a support branch is created, and `develop` now targets the next version.
 - **`support/*`**: Support branches used to support the previous versions (i.e. `support/6.3` for `v6.3.0`) and prepare patches (i.e. `v6.3.1`).
 When a bug fix is compatible with supported versions, it is also merged on their support branches and patch versions can be released.
 If a fix is not compatible with `develop`, a pull request can be opened on the latest compatible and supported version.

+This git workflow was adopted as of `v6.3`, so `v6.2` and previous versions are not supported.

 ## Coding Standards

 If you aren't sure how a feature should be implemented, we recommend checking out our [standards document](https://github.com/zurb/foundation-standards), which outlines every aspect of writing framework features, from Sass to JavaScript.